 - Work with maintenance mechanics to develop appropriate repair schedules.

-- Perform maintenance after a pre-decided number of operation cycles.
+- Perform maintenance after a pre-decided of operation cycles.

 - Develop effective maintenance plans to save resources.